Jay Harris (sportscaster)

 Jay Harris (born February 22, 1965 in Norfolk, Virginia) is an American journalist who has worked for ESPN since February 2003.
-He works for late night broadcasts, primarily on the 11pm and midnight eastern editions of SportsCenter and occasionally on the west coast Sportscenter from Los Angeles.
+He works for late night broadcasts, primarily on the 11pm and midnight eastern editions of SportsCenter and previously on the west coast Sportscenter from Los Angeles.
 He has hosted a variety of shows during his tenure at the network including Sportscenter, Outside the Lines, NFL Live, Baseball Tonight, Cold Pizza, First Take, Friday Night Fights, and ESPN Sports Saturday on ABC.

 Background

 Prior to ESPN, Harris worked for many years at WPGH-TV in Pittsburgh as a weeknight news anchor.
 He was also on morning radio broadcasts at WAMO-FM in national news at American Urban Radio Networks in Pittsburgh.
 He did local radio news at WOWI-FM in Norfolk, Virginia.
 He also worked for the San Jose Mercury News in San Jose, California and resigned on March 19, 2001, not wanting to fire employees after pressures from Knight Ridder.